vindarel/abelujo/README.md

 and open  your browser  to [localhost:8000](http://127.0.0.1:8000).

 Enjoy !
-Don't forget to give feedback at ehvince (at) mailz.org !
+Don't forget to give feedback at ehvince at mailz dot org !

 Développement